Dating Vocabulary and Expressions

 If, like me, you’re no spring chicken and past the dating stage of your life, this particular vocabulary might not interest you much unless you happen to be back on the dating scene.

 Of course, you may also hear this vocabulary if you watch American TV shows and movies, so feel free to stick around (stay/remain) and keep reading!

-(If you make a purchase via the link below, I may receive a commission at no extra cost to you.
-This helps me keep providing free content on this website.
+(If you purchase a course via the link below, I may receive a commission at no extra cost to you.
+This is a great way to support this website as it helps cover costs.
 You can also ignore it and just keep enjoying the free content here!)